 In Alaska, the most common detection methods for Elodea are visual searches from boats, airplanes and, to a lesser extent, scuba diving.
 Visual searches are aided by the retrieval of a rake thrown from a boat or shoreline.
-To detect Elodea early, before it spreads, alternative methods have been suggested for inventorying and monitoring this species.
+To detect Elodea before eradication becomes difficult or infeasible, alternative methods have been suggested for inventorying and monitoring this species.
 Because recent publications have demonstrated the use of environmental DNA, hereafter eDNA, (i.e., the genetic material that can be extracted from an environmental sample (e.g., water), as an effective tool to determine whether a species is present (Barnes & Turner 2016, Thomsen and Willerslev 2015), this method has been suggested for inventorying new outbreaks of Elodea in Alaska.

 A few publications have shown that eDNA could be a useful tool for detecting plant species, although several factors may affect the detection process.
 For example, Kuehne et al (2020) found that detection of Myriophyllum spicatum and Egeria densa was affected by plant growth, senescence, and abundance.
 Additionally, in a heavy infestation of Elodea canadensis in Lake Steinsfjorden in Norway, eDNA concentration varied seasonally within the lake, and as a function of distance in the outlet stream Tveia (Angles d’Auriac et al 2019).
 In some plant species, eDNA has been used consistently for detection; Hydrilla verticillata was detected using eDNA in ponds where it had been previously detected using visual observations (Matsuhashi et al. 2016, Gantz et al 2018).
 Similarly, Fujiwara et al. (2016) found that the eDNA from Egeria densa could be detected when the species was observed visually.

 Although Elodea eDNA can be detected consistently from a dense population (Angles d’Auriac et al 2019), we found no information about the efficacy of using eDNA has an early detection method for invasive plant species.
 A species would be a good candidate if its eDNA could be detected at a reasonable distance from a low-density infestation.
-Gantz et al (2018) found that eDNA from small amounts of Eldoea (.25-25g) could be detected with certainty in an aquarium (length = 50.8 cm, width = 25.4 cm, height = 30.48 cm), yet it’s unclear how these densities could be detected in a natural environment.
+Gantz et al (2018) found that eDNA from small amounts of Elodea (.25-25g) could be detected with certainty in an aquarium (length = 50.8 cm, width = 25.4 cm, height = 30.48 cm), yet it’s unclear how these densities could be detected in a natural environment.
 An estimate of detection distance is needed from a low-density outbreak in a cold-water Alaska lake within one year of introduction of this species to design a sampling plan using eDNA as an early detection method.

 We had 3 objectives in this investigation: 1.)
 Develop qPCR assays for E. canadensis and E. nuttallii, 2.)
 Evaluate whether assays and markers could be used to identify species from eDNA that has been extracted from water samples, and 3.)
-Evaluate whether eDNA could be used as an early detection tool for a small Elodea introduction.
-Our statistical objective was to determine the distance Elodea eDNA could be detected from the introduced Elodea plants with a minimum of 80% probability of site occupancy (whether or not the eDNA occupies a sample unit) and 95% confidence.
+Evaluate whether eDNA could be used as an early detection tool for a two, permeable 19-liter containers of l Elodea in a 5.6-hectare water body.
+Our statistical objective was to determine the distance Elodea eDNA could be detected from two, permeable 19-liter containers of Elodea plants in a 5.6-hectare water body with a minimum of 80% probability of site occupancy (whether or not the eDNA occupies a sample unit) and 95% confidence.

 2 MATERIALS AND METHODS